 Explore Dutch nature in autumn

-One of the best parts of autumn is the watching the leaves change from lush green to vibrant orange, red and yellow, and there’s no better place to truly immerse yourself in this colourful exhibition than deep in the Netherlands’ most prized nature parks.
+One of the best parts of autumn is watching the leaves change from lush green to vibrant orange, red and yellow, and there’s no better place to truly immerse yourself in this colourful exhibition than deep in the Netherlands’ most prized nature parks.
 The Hoge Veluwe Park, just an hour and a half from Amsterdam, is the perfect place to take a leisurely outdoor hike.
 While you’re there, visit the Kröller-Müller museum, tucked in the heart of the park, which boasts the second-largest Van Gogh collection in the world, as well as masterpieces by modern masters such as Monet, Picasso and Piet Mondriaan.

 Keep the festival spirit alive in autumn

 Summer is festival season, but that doesn’t mean that they come to a grinding halt once the weather turns a little chilly.
 There are fewer festivals held in these colder months, so take the opportunity to combine a festival with a tour of a Dutch city you may not have seen before.
 Our tip is a visit to Utrecht for the famous Le Guess Who?
 Festival, an eclectic, four-day event that explores international avant-garde and experimental music.
+The next LGW is in 2021.

 Celebrate Halloween the Dutch way